Arizona Department of Education launches STOP-IT Task Force to raise awareness about dangers of fentanyl

 Campion said Arizona communities are directly affected as the state serves as a major entry point for the drugs into the U.S. According to Maricopa County, fentanyl deaths in the county have increased by 4,900% since 2015 and has overtaken meth as the deadliest drug in Arizona.
 In Maricopa County, 63% of all drug-related deaths involve fentanyl, Maricopa County Supervisor Clint Hickman said at the panel.

-Arizona Superintendent of Public Instruction Tom Horne has also promoted the Sold Out Youth Foundation, a nonprofit providing schools with free interactive materials on fentanyl dangers, health, wellness and fitness education.
-The materials include a fentanyl education curriculum designed for all ages.
+Arizona Superintendent of Public Instruction Tom Horne has also promoted the Sold Out Youth Foundation, a nonprofit providing schools with interactive materials on fentanyl dangers, health, wellness and fitness education.
+The paid platform includes a fentanyl education curriculum designed for all ages.

 The foundation’s CEO, Roman Gabriel III, emphasized the importance of addressing the stigma surrounding fentanyl in an interview.